suguanYang/ylioo/md/computer_architecture/stack.md

+---
+title: "Stack Memory Usage and Allocation"
+---

 A stack is a continuous memory address used for _Control transfer_ and _Data transfer_

 ## Local Storage on the Stack
 - There are not enough registers to hold all of the local data.
 .
-- The address operator ‘&’ is applied to a local variable, and hence we must be able to generate an address for it.
+- The address operator '`&`' is applied to a local variable, and hence we must be able to generate an address for it.
 .
 - Some of the local variables are arrays or structures and hence must be accessed